alban-read/forth/README.md

 Added orange coloured cursor to the edit window, handle caret events, avoid drawing on other peoples windows, fixed bug that sometimes stopped the icon from displaying in the icon bar.

+## Download

+There is a zip file included in this repo.

+## Details

+Important features of WimpForth
+ * ANS compliant
+ * source level debugger, decompiler
+ * ARM assembler/disassembler (not difficult to extend.)
+ * object orientation like Yerk on the Macs teached the forthers
+ * window, icon, control, dialog, menu... classes to make programming Windows as easy and controllable as possible
+ * variable number of threads in vocabularies
+ * strong WORDS implementation
+ * easy invocation of CLI commands, time control, system variables
+ * local labels
+ * Wimp interface
+ * Drag and drop Filer->Forth window will load forth files.
+ * reads normal text files with 16K buffer
+ * full source included
+ * low memory footprint.

+limitations

+* is an interpreter, not an optimizing or subroutine threaded inlining compiler.
+* has integer words, does not support VFP, NEON or other ARM FP instructions.
+* does not support new complex ARM instructions.
+* not ported to Linux or Windows, depends on RISC OS.